 The main differences between a ball valve and a needle valve are tabulated below:

 |Uses a Spherical ball for valve operation||Uses a needle to open and close the valve|

 About the Author

-Major part of this article is written by Mr. Vaibhav Raj, a Piping Engineer by profession, currently working with a leading MNC as an Asst.
+A major part of this article is written by Mr. Vaibhav Raj, a Piping Engineer by profession, currently working with a leading MNC as an Asst.
 Manager (Piping).
-Till date He successfully executed four Oil and Gas Projects in India with various clients Like EIL, RIL, SHELL, and RSPL.
+To date, He successfully executed four Oil and Gas Projects in India with various clients Like EIL, RIL, SHELL, and RSPL.
 He is the lead author of the blog “ALL About PIPING“.